Rhys-Morris/portfolio-submission/README.md

 ### Website description

 This website was designed and built to:
-1. Serve as a portfolio showcase
+1. Demonstrate my technical and professional skillset as a web developer.
-2. Demonstrate my technical and professional skillset as a web developer.
+2. Serve as a portfolio showcase that can be expanded upon as I progress through the Coder Academy course.

 The target audience of this website is an employer looking to engage a web developer.